ek93922/xlsx_to_xls/README.md

   - **Pros**
       - Does not require Excel to be installed
   - **Cons**
-      - Opening the file prompts with error message and the user must select "Yes" to proceed.
+      - Opening the file prompts the user with an error message and the user must select "Yes" to proceed.